Sam Garrett: 2022 : Various Tours and other collaborations

-2022: Forward To Zion
+2022: Forward To Zion and I & I

 On 25 July 2022, he announced the release of his next single Forward To Zion in collaboration with Paul Izak.
 The release date is set for 11 August 2022.

 Sam said during the Listening Party available on YouTube that he was inspired by Paul to create the song.
 During the first Lockdown in England, he says that "times were strange" and that "no one really knew what was going on".
 Paul Izak's album Back To The Roots would be a source of consolation, especially the song Permaculture.

+Alongside his various collaborations, Sam announces on Instagram, in the form of a promotional clip, the arrival of a new single named I & I scheduled for November 11, 2022.
+At the end of October, Sam delivers a new message on social networks, in which he tells the genesis of the song.
+He was touched by the "beauty" and "majesty" of the words of a Rastaman by the name of Ras Elder Iron Teacha.
+Sam shows this video to a friend, and under an "impulse" he decides to strum chords on his guitar and begins to sing the words: "Give thanks for life, and praises to the most high".
+His friend continues singing: "Don't waste your time, imprisoned in the mind", and it is by the "Grace of God" that the song was written.

+Later, Sam performs at a festival in Germany and comes into contact with "Flagman Judah", before Ras Iron Teacha tells him that he likes the song and that he has his "blessing" to use his voice, which can be heard at the beginning of the song.